A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \subsection{Fine-grained Division}

-As shown in Figure \ref{Fig:overlapping}, \citet{Zeng2018Extracting} categorized the sentences with overlapping triples into \emph{EPO} and \emph{SEO}.
+As shown in Figure \ref{Fig:overlapping}, \cite{Zeng2018Extracting} categorized the sentences with overlapping triples into \emph{EPO} and \emph{SEO}.
 A sentence belongs to \emph{EPO} if there are some triples whose entity sets ($\{e_1, e_2\}$) are the same, and belongs to \emph{SEO} if there are some triples whose entity sets are different and contain at least one overlapping entity.
 Note that a sentence can pertain to the intersection of \emph{EPO} and \emph{SEO}.
-To capture more triples by a single sequential tagging scheme, we further divide \emph{SEO} into \emph{ELS} and \emph{ILS} based on the existence of relation loops.
+To separately handle the tree-like relation structures in the medical text, we further divide \emph{SEO} into \emph{ExcludeLoopSentences (ELS)} and \emph{IncludeLoopSentences (ILS)} based on the existence of relation loops.
 A sentence belongs to \emph{ILS} if there are some triples whose entity sets satisfy following conditions: (1) they are different; (2) each of them has at least one overlapping entity; (3) some of them contain two overlapping entities.
 A sentence belongs to \emph{ELS} if it pertains to \emph{SEO} but is not an \emph{ILS} sentence.
 Note that there is at least one loop in the relation graph of an \emph{ILS} sentence and no loop in the relation graph of an \emph{ELS} sentence without considering the edges' direction.
-Therefore, we separate these sentences into \emph{EPO}, \emph{ELS} and \emph{ILS}, then deal with them in Section \ref{ssec:BiTTScheme}.
+Based on the statistics of the datasets from different domains in Table \ref{Tab:Dataset}, most of the medical sentences with overlapping triples belong to \emph{ELS}.